-The Sunday school penic at Vinton pond was largely attended by members of the Baptist, Methodist and Congregational Sunday schools and was a most successful affair.
-The morning was devoted to boating and social intercourse in the grove on the east side of the pond, and at twelve a union dinner was served in the pavilion, of which the marrier of these which the majority of those present partook.
+The Sunday school pcnic at Vinton pond was largely attended by members of the Baptist, Methodist and Congregational Sunday schools and Congrega-tional Sunday schools and was a most successful affair.
+The morning was devoted to boating and social inter-course in the grove on the east side of the pond, and at twelve a union dinner was served in the pavilion, of which the mainty of those pareners which the majority of those present partook.
 After dinner the party ad-journed to the western side of the pond, where athletic sports, races and a ball game occupied the afternoon.
 The sports were entered into with great zest and appropriate prizes were presented to the winners.
 The affair was voted a success by all present, and great credit is due to the faithful and hard working committee who made great effort to give pleasure to all concerned.
 Walter Wilder preached in Mason N. H., last Sunday morning.

 Mrs. Amos Jodery, who is quite ill, is a little improved.

 Mrs. George A. Seaver has returned from a fortnight's visit to relatives in Salem and vicinity.

-Mrs. Oren Lawrence and son, William, are spending a few days with relatives in Boston.
+Mrs. Oren Lawrence and son, Wil-liam, are spending a few days with relatives in Boston. grim history.